project management · Mar 29, 2024

 2. Todoist - Simplify Your Tasks with Todoist

-Todoist is the fastest tool on this list to capture a task — open the app, type a sentence with natural-language dates, done.
+Todoist is the fastest tool on this list to capture a task, open the app, type a sentence with natural-language dates, done.
 The tradeoff is structural: Todoist projects flatten past sub-projects, so the moment you need a third level of hierarchy, you're either pretending the structure doesn't matter or migrating somewhere else.
 For personal task tracking and small teams under ~10, that ceiling rarely matters.

 One of Todoist's strengths is its cross-platform availability, allowing you to access your tasks from any device.
-Whether you're on your computer, smartphone, or tablet, Todoist syncs seamlessly to keep you productive wherever you go.
+Whether you're on your computer, smartphone, or tablet, Todoist syncs smoothly to keep you productive wherever you go.

 Pros: